 Although AVMs can occur anywhere (arms, hands, legs, feet, lungs, heart, liver and kidneys), about half of them are found in the brain, brainstem and spinal cord.
 Because they hemorrhage easily, AVMs can cause strokes, paralysis and the loss of speech, memory or vision.
 There is about a 10% fatality rate associated with an AVM hemorrhage.
-Visit Lurie Children's Division of Plastic and Reconstructive Surgery to learn more about AVMs that occur in parts of the body other than the brain.
+Visit Lurie Children's Division of Plastic and Reconstructive Surgery and Interventional Radiology Program to learn more about AVMs that occur in parts of the body other than the brain.

 Brain AVMs occur in approximately three of every 100,000 people, and about 40 to 80% of them experience some bleeding.
 It has been estimated that the annual risk of bleeding is about 1 to 4%.
 After age 55, the risk of bleeding decreases.
 Pregnancy and labor has been associated with an increased chance of AVM rupture.
 Although people are born with AVMs, the malformations are rarely discovered before age 20.

 Some researchers suggest there is a genetic link for some AVMs, but no one is sure.
 The majority of AVMs are discovered in people ages 20 to 40.
 Some evidence indicates that the malformations develop when the unborn fetus is 45 to 60 days old, but other information suggests that AVMs are primitive structures left over after fetal blood-circulating systems develop.